Pursuant to Law 4310/2014, ΕΕΑΕ as a regulatory authority enjoys complete administrative and financial independence.

 Most of the operational expenses (including equipment and consumables) and a significant part of salaries are covered by EEAE's Special Account; that is by self-financing.

-- the proportion of contribution of each financial source to the revenues for the year 2014, has been 40% from the State budget and 60% from the Special Account,
+- the proportion of each funding source contribution to the revenues of year 2017 is 35.3% from the government budget and 64.7% from the Special Account;

 In article 45 of Law 4310/2014 it is provided that the fees and any fines collected by EEAE are used for funding the costs of any nature, as required to ensure sufficient financial and human resources for the support of EEAE work, in order to achieve its goals and responsibilities and to improve its efficiency.
 Upon EEAE decisions, ΕΕΑΕ reserve funds are used for the needs of its purposes and responsibilities, and to fully meet potential needs arising from its operation as a European Regional Training Centre, in accordance with the long term agreement with the IAEA, ratified by the Law 4085/2012.